ArthurPV/config-vim/README.md

 mkdir ~/.vim
 ```

-Follow the [Vundle.vim](https://github.com/VundleVim/Vundle.vim) documentation to install it.
+Follow the [vim-plug](https://github.com/junegunn/vim-plug) documentation to install it.

 ### Install vim plugins

-After installing Vundle.vim install the vim plugins.
+After installing vim-plug install the vim plugins.
 Start vim by simply entering vim on your terminal.

-You can then type :PluginInstall on vim or if you want to speed up the installation simply type F7.
+You can then type :PlugInstall on vim or if you want to speed up the installation simply type space + u.

 ### Install coc.nvim